 Main filter comparison: AirGenius 5 vs true HEPA filters

 The AirGenius 5 (and other models in the same family) use a ifD filter (top) which allows high airflow unlike true HEPA filters (bottom).
 The ifD filter serves as the main filter and resembles a honeycomb or car radiator in design.
-True HEPA filters like the one here shown from No products found. use a very dense fibrous material which restricts airflow.
+True HEPA filters like the one here shown from a popular GermGuardian AC4825 purifier use a very dense fibrous material that restricts airflow.

 The main filter is called an “ifD” filter by Honeywell.
 It’s best described as a “honeycomb” type of design: open passageways through which light can be seen.
 It’s made of dense fibrous material.

 HEPA filters, however, use filter material densely packed with incredibly small fibers that is folded and held in a rigid plastic frame that snaps into the body.

 In the case of the HFD320 (and the other similar models), it’s an effective filtering solution that allows the cleaner to circulate air in the room much faster than most products can.
 Additionally, it meets the basic requirement of the HEPA standard: capturing elements down to 0.3 microns in size.